sporniket/eight-by-six-keyboard-hardware/README.md

 ## 1. What is **8 columns × 6 rows keyboard hardware**, and when to use it ?

 **8 columns × 6 rows keyboard hardware** is a hardware project of an ortholinear, 8 columns by 6 rows, DIY keyboard.
-This keyboard 2 connectors port to plug a driver board that will be driven by the micro-controller of your choice (Raspberry Pi Pico, Espressif ESP32, ATmega, ...) and will be responsible for scanning the state of the matrix of keys, displaying status and communicate with the host computer.
+This keyboard has 2 connectors port to plug a driver board that will be driven by the micro-controller of your choice (Raspberry Pi Pico, Espressif ESP32, ATmega, ...) and will be responsible for scanning keys, displaying status and communicate with the host computer.

 ### Licence